-Gubser was the representative for California’s 10th congressional district and was a Republican.
+Gubser was the representative for California’s 10th congressional district as a Republican.
 He served from 1953 to 1974.

 Gubser is shown as a purple triangle ▲ in our ideology-leadership chart below.
 Each dot was a member of the House of Representatives in 1974 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

-The chart is based on the bills Gubser sponsored and cosponsored.
+The chart is based on the bills Gubser sponsored and cosponsored from Jan 3, 1973 to Dec 20, 1974.
 See full analysis methodology.

 Gubser was the primary sponsor of 1 bill that was enacted: